 Studying the subexponential convergence towards equilibrium of a strong Markov process, we exhibit an intermediate Lyapunov condition equivalent to the control of some moment of a hitting time.
 This provides a link, similar (although more intricate) to the one existing in the exponential case, between the coupling method and the approach based on the existence of a Lyapunov function for the generator, in the context of the subexponential rates found by \cite{FortRoberts}, \cite{DFG} and \cite{Hairer}.

-\textbf{Acknowledgements:} I would like to acknowledge Nicolas Fournier for all the fruitful discussions and advices he offered me while preparing this note.
+\textbf{Acknowledgements:} I would like to acknowledge Nicolas Fournier (LPSM, Sorbonne Université) for all the fruitful discussions and advices he offered me while preparing this note.
+The author warmly thanks the anonymous referee for their suggestions and remarks.
 This work was supported by grants from R\'egion \^Ile de France.